 Folk Victorian - 1879 to 1910

 This home at 100 West Church is an example of the Folk Victorian style.
 It was designated a landmark by the village.
-Characteristics of this style are the front gabled roof with smaller east and west wings and 2 story bay windows.
+Characteristics of this style are: the front gabled roof, smaller east and west wings and a two-story bay window.